 Major Construction Projects

 The Engineering Division coordinates most infrastructure construction projects.
-Engineering uses online services E-Gram and ConneX to provide information about City projects in the preliminary planning stage, downloadable bidding documents, and project management information.
+Engineering uses RT Vision - One Office public dashboard and ConneX to provide information about City projects in the planning stage, bidding documents and project management information.

 You may also use E-Subscribe to have project updates sent to you via email.